ethereum/eth2.0-pm/eth2.0-implementers-calls/Call_036.md

 Other research updates?

 [**Joseph DeLong**](https://youtu.be/Vn1oHH55yPk?t=1289)
 For TXRX, we just had a kind of realignment on some research.
 I think the general direction now is to move away from EEs as a design for Ethereum 2.
 It's not set in stone yet, but I think Johnny Ray's gonna move into doing some sort of network monitor, and this would be helpful for Phase 0, being able to monitor the activity of the network and better understanding what's going on there.
 And Mikhail just published some research about and Eth1/Eth2 bridge finality gadget.
 And I think his conclusions are coming closer to the conclusion that I think that the Foundation is already at that a bridge or a finality gadget makes it kind of like an infeasibility.
-And so I think we're gonna shift intoworking on the Ethe1/Eth2 mereg, more likely.
+And so I think we're gonna shift into working on the Ethe1/Eth2 merge, more likely.

 **danny**
 Cool.
 Thanks, Joe.
 Any other research updates?